azer/highkick/README.markdown

 ```

 "silent" and "name" are the remaining options that can be given optionally.

-Time to kick the tests;
+Now you can kick the tests;
 ```bash
 $ node run.js
 ```